typhoon-hil/vscode-typhoon-test-extension/README.md

 The extension needs to be configured in order to work properly.
 The configuration can be accessed by executing the `typhoon-test.openTestRunConfiguration` command.

+For new users, the extension provides an easier way to configure test settings through the following WebViews:

+- **PDF Configuration WebView**: Easily customize PDF settings in an intuitive WebView interface.

+- **Test Run Configuration WebView**: Simplify the setup of test run options directly within the WebView.

 ## Requirements

 - Visual Studio Code v1.91.1 or higher